ssoemoe/ssoemoe/README.md

 ### Hi there, I'm [Shane!](https://github.com/ssoemoe) 👋

-I am a software engineer who is trying to be consistent, productive and good at coding.
+I am a software engineer who is trying to be persistent, productive and good at coding.

 - 💻 I’m currently working at Oil Price Information Service (OPIS by IHS Markit)
 - 🌱 I’m currently learning .NET technologies, AWS & GraphQL